-3) Un Hyphenation, select or d

-the Automatically option.

-4) Click OK to save.
+- 3) Under Hyphenation, select or deselect the Automatically Option. - 4) Click OK to save.

-NoteTurning on hyphenation for the Default paragraph style affects all other paragraph styles that are based on Default.
+Note Turning on hyphenation for the Default paragraph style affects all other paragraph styles that are based on Default.
 You can individually change other styles so that hyphenation is not active; for example, you might not want headings to be hyphenated.
 Any styles that are not based on Default are not affected.
 For more on paragraph styles, see Chapter 6 (Introduction to Styles) and Chapter 7 (Working with Styles).